Looking for walks with nature across the Iberian Peninsula? – Check these 10 Epic hikes in Spain that everyone should try.

 This route can be found between the small towns of Chelva and Calles.
-In my experience, most of the visitors reach Chelva and then follow a local unpaved road with indicator Peña Cortada towards the parking (also marked on Google maps).
+In my experience, most of the visitors reach Chelva and then follow a local unpaved road with the indicator Peña Cortada towards the parking (also marked on Google Maps).
 It will take you only 15 min of walking to reach the Roman Aqueduct and the tunnels – no wonder this area was packed with people on Saturday.
-Nevertheless, only a few visitors go on with the route, after enjoying the Spanish Roman Ruins.
-So I can´t say this hike is the busy one, due to the fact that most people turn back after the landmarks.
+Nevertheless, only a few visitors go on with the route, after enjoying the Roman Ruins in Spain.
+So I can´t say this hike is a busy one, due to the fact that most people turn back after the landmarks.

 We´ve done a 16km circular route (check it on Wikiloc), but the distance can be easily reduced to 2km ( if you return after the aqueduct and the tunnels, by following back the same trail).

 The only drawback of Ruta del Aqueducto Romano de Peña Cortada is that the trail is not child-friendly, as the Aqueduct has no protective barriers.
 Most people do it with kids anyway, but you´ll need to keep an eye on them all the time.